go-faster/jx/README.md

 - [ ] Support `Raw` for io.Reader
 - [ ] Support `Capture` for io.Reader

+# Non-goals
+* Code generation for decoding or encoding
+* Replacement for `encoding/json`
+* Reflection or `interface{}` based encoding or decoding

+This package should be kept as simple as possible and be used as low-level foundation for high-level projects like code generator.

 # License
 MIT, same as jsoniter